leetina4/BCB420.2019.Pfam/README.md

 # 7 References

 Example code for biomaRt, for generating a mapping tool, and for making plots was taken from the [BCB420.2019.STRING project](https://github.com/hyginn/BCB420.2019.STRING) (Steipe, 2019).
+The functionality of toBrowser.R is taken from [BCB420-2019-resources](https://github.com/hyginn/BCB420-2019-resources).

 &nbsp;